AshishChapale/Mini-Blog-App/README.md

 # Mini Blog App

-A React mini blog/vlog-style app built with React Router and API fetching.
+A React mini blog-style app built with React Router and API fetching.
 Users can view posts, search posts by title, and open a single post details page.

 ## Features